louismullie/temp-data/markdown_final/0db69f36-ddcd-419f-be29-adeb983ddb2d.md

 ---

 For renal hypertension, ACE inhibitors or ARBs are **first-line** [^1131CjHu] because they lower blood pressure and provide renal protection, especially in proteinuric CKD [^113hhZjA].
 Monitor for a **≥ 30% rise in creatinine or hyperkalemia** after starting therapy [^112jEytt], and avoid dual ACEi/ARB use [^111Z3zt7].
-Add a **calcium channel blocker or thiazide diuretic** if needed [^116Uiyap], and use loop diuretics in advanced CKD [^115qWDuQ].
+Add a **calcium channel blocker or thiazide diuretic** if needed [^116Uiyap], and use loop diuretics in advanced CKD [^notfound].
 Beta-blockers or mineralocorticoid receptor antagonists are options for resistant hypertension [^113ehTpj].
 Revascularization is reserved for refractory cases or rapid renal decline [^112jEytt], and renal denervation is considered only in resistant hypertension with eGFR > 40 mL/min/1.73 m² [^111b7tZD].

 ---